akfullfo/taskforce/README.md

 Type | Decription
 :---|:----------
-`file_change`| Performs the specified action if any of the files in the `path` list change.
+<a name="file_change"></a>`file_change`| Performs the specified action if any of the files in the `path` list change.
-`python`| Performs the specified action if the python script run by this task changes, including any modules found via the PYTHONPATH enviroment variable.
+<a name="python"></a>`python`| Performs the specified action if the python script run by this task changes, including any modules found via the PYTHONPATH enviroment variable.
 Assigning this event to a task that does not use a python script will generate an error.
-`restart`| Performs the action if the task is being restarted (stopped with the expectation it will be immediately restarted).
+<a name="restart"></a>`restart`| Performs the action if the task is being restarted (stopped with the expectation it will be immediately restarted).
 The action must cause the task to stop, but the task may choose to take special action on the assumption that it will be immediately restarted.
 If the task does not exit within 5 seconds, the action will escalate to SIGKILL as with the built-in `stop` command.
-`self`| Performs the specified action if the file holding the task executable changes.
+<a name="self"></a>`self`| Performs the specified action if the file holding the task executable changes.

 The following event actions are supported:

 Action | Decription
 :---|:----------
-`command`| Runs the command named which may be an explicit command from the `commands` tag or a built-in command.
+<a name="command"></a>`command`| Runs the command named which may be an explicit command from the `commands` tag or a built-in command.
-`signal`| Sends the signal named.
+<a name="signal"></a>`signal`| Sends the signal named.
 Signal names can be written 'HUP', 'SIGHUP', 1, '1', etc.

 ### Application ###
 Also included is **bin/taskforce** which provides an operational harness for running a taskforce legion.
 It also serves as an example of how the `taskforce.task.legion()` class should be called.